MewsSystems/gitbook-connector-api/operations/services.md

 | `OccupancyEndOffset` | string | required | Offset from the end of the time unit defining the occupancy end of the service in ISO 8601 duration format that is considered regarding the availability and reporting. |
 | `TimeUnit` | [Time unit period](#time-unit-period) | required | Time unit period of the service. |

+#### Time unit start and end
 Time units represent a fixed, finite time interval: a minute, a day, a month, etc. A Time unit defines the operable periods for a bookable service.
 We think of the daily time unit as the physical time unit that starts at midnight and ends at midnight the following day.
-The monthly time unit is time unit that starts at mightnight of the first day of the month and ends at midnight of the first day of the following month.
+A monthly time unit is a time unit that starts at midnight on the first day of the month and ends at midnight on the first day of the following month.

 Start offsets are anchored to the start of the time unit and end offsets are anchored to the end of the time unit.